hauke96/the-green-spot/content/posts/iceland-2018-report-1/index.en.md

 {{< smallDate "2018-07-20" >}}

 The alarm clock rang at 8:30 a.m.
-While eating our breakfast, we already saw a lot of hikers on the Laguavegur, which had to get up incredibly early on the next campsite (Botnar, approx. 7km away).
+While eating our breakfast, we already saw a lot of hikers on the Laguavegur, which had to get up incredibly early on the next campsite (Botnar, approx. 7 km / 4.5 mi away).
 Somehow comprehensible, because there were a lot more hiking groups later in the day.

 {{< imgScale "images/iceland/IMG_20180719_211758_1600.jpg" "Our camp in the morning."
 "500x" >}}